biof509/spring2019/week9/index.rst

 Week 9
 =======

-In Week 9 we are exploring dimensionality reduction problems and a related probelem of feature selection.
+In Week 9, we are exploring dimensionality reduction problems and the related problem of feature selection.

 Files
 -----